nextstrain/augur/docs/releases/migrating-v5-v6.md

 <span style="color:orange">

 TO DO:
-* Would be great to have more link options - can't link to many things b/c are just bold rather than 'titles'
-* Since this is now a "migrating" guide, we should mention string prettying
+* Since this is now a "migrating" guide, we should expand on string prettying

 </span>